Agricultural production - animals

 Main statistical findings

-In 2014, looking at EU Member States, Germany, Spain, France and the United Kingdom held the largest number of livestock.
-The largest number of pigs was recorded in Germany and Spain (28.3 and 26.6 million heads respectively), bovines in France (19.3 million heads) and sheep (23.0 million heads) in the United Kingdom, as shown in Table 1.
+In 2015, Spain, Germany, France, United Kingdom and Italy held the largest populations of livestock in the EU-28.
+Highest numbers of pigs were recorded in Spain and Germany (28.4 and 27.7 million head respectively), bovines in France (19.4 million head), and sheep in the United Kingdom (23.1 million head) as shown in Table 1.